decentralized-identity/didcomm-messaging/docs/spec-files/feature_discovery.md

 }
 ```

 Queries messages contain one or more **query objects** in the `queries` array.
 Each query essentially says, "Please tell me what features of type X you support, where the feature identifiers match this (potentially wildcarded) string."
-This particular example asks an agent if it supports any 1.x versions of the [tictactoe protocol](https://github.com/hyperledger/aries-rfcs/blob/main/concepts/0003-protocols/tictactoe/README.md), and if it supports any [goal codes](https://github.com/hyperledger/aries-rfcs/blob/main/concepts/0519-goal-codes/README.md) that begin with "org.didcomm.".
+This particular example asks an agent if it supports any 1.x versions of a tictactoe protocol, and if it supports any [goal codes](#goal-codes) that begin with "org.didcomm.".

 Implementations of this protocol must recognize the following values for `feature-type`: `protocol`, `goal-code`,  and `header`.
 Additional values of `feature-type` may be used, and unrecognized values MUST be ignored.

-Identifiers for feature types vary.
+Identifiers are used the value to match against a feature type.
+Their format varies.
 For protocols, identifiers are PIURIs.
 For [goal codes](#goal-codes), identifiers are goal code values.
-For governance frameworks, identifiers are URIs where the framework is published (typically the [`data_uri` field if machine-readable](https://github.com/hyperledger/aries-rfcs/blob/main/concepts/0430-machine-readable-governance-frameworks/README.md#data_uri).
-For DIDComm versions, identifiers are the URIs where DIDComm versions are developed (`https://github.com/hyperledger/aries-rfcs` for V1 and `https://github.com/decentralized-identity/didcomm-messaging` for V2; see ["Detecting DIDComm Versions" in RFC 0044](https://github.com/hyperledger/aries-rfcs/blob/main/features/0044-didcomm-file-and-mime-types/README.md#detecting-didcomm-versions) for more details).
-TODO
+For governance frameworks, identifiers are URIs where the framework is published.
+For headers, identifiers are header names.

 The `match` field of a query descriptor may use the * wildcard.
 By itself, a `match` with just the wildcard says, "I'm interested in anything you want to share with me."
 But usually, this wildcard will be to match a prefix that's a little more specific, as in the example that matches any 1.x version.